CoolmixZero/yclients-api-python/README.md

 ```
 ## Booking commands:
 - ### Get staff info
-  > Return list of staff for specific service and date
+  > Returns list of staff for specific service and date
 ```python
 all_staff = api.get_staff()
 print(all_staff)